aviator-co/gitbook-docs/releases-beta/how-to-guides/managing-cherry-picks.md

 ![](../../.gitbook/assets/release-cherry-pick-versions.png)

-7. During the cherry-pick process, Aviator will display the current status of the operation.
+During the cherry-pick process, Aviator will display the current status of the operation.
 It may take a few seconds for the cherry-pick to be applied, and the status will indicate the progress:

-    - **Pending**: The cherry-pick is in progress.
+    - **In Progress**: The cherry-pick is still in progress.
   ![](../../.gitbook/assets/release-cherry-pick-pending.png)

     - **Success**: The cherry-pick has been successfully applied, and a new release candidate has been created.